viodid/Calart/README.md

 # Finance Tracker

 Calat33 is a web app implemented using Flask and bootstrap that works like a simple portfolio.
-The following functionalities have been added to the app-
+The following functionalities have been added to the app.

 - Register: Any person can register to make a new account.
 - Palette: Change and customize the colors palette of the web page.